better-internet/radworks-docs/docs/community/03_governance_overview.md

 ## Voting Thresholds

-An RGP is approved if it satisfies the following minimum vote thresholds:
+A RGP is approved if it satisfies the following minimum vote thresholds:

 * **Quorum:** The minimum number of RAD votes required to be cast in support of a proposal in order for a quorum to be reached and for a vote to succeed.
 Quorum is currently measured as a % of the total $RAD supply.
 The required quorum to pass a proposal is **4% (4M $RAD) of total supply (100M $RAD)**